akyriazis/evolutionary-algorithm/README.md

 ##Building the Project

 This repository is responsible for generating the library.
-If you want to contribute to improving aspects of the algorithm follow these instructions.
+If you want to contribute to improving aspects of the algorithm follow these instructions to build the project.

 1. This project is built using Maven build manager.
 Install <a href="https://maven.apache.org/index.html">Maven</a>